sdmp/sdmp.github.io/docs/message.md

 The receiving node **must** send a [response message](./response) to the messaging node if the root `message` object contains the boolean property `response_required` and that value is `true`.

+### `control` (object, optional)

+This object describes the addition and updating of users and nodes, the relationships between users, and the trust level between user and node.
+See the [control specs](./control) for more information.